-Having a lot of images will also increase your bandwidth significantly and use up more storage on your server.
-This is unlikely to be a problem at the start of your website’s life, however it could increase your hosting costs over time, unless you are hosting with a company that does not charge for disks space or bandwidth like Sunny HQ.
+In addition, having a lot of images will use up more space on your server and increase your site’s bandwidth significantly.
+This is unlikely to be a problem in the early days of your website’s life, however it could increase your hosting costs over time, unless you are hosting with a company that does not charge for disks space or bandwidth like Sunny HQ.

 Graphic applications allow you to save images in a number of different file formats.
 The best formats for websites are JPEG and PNG.

 Use a JPEG for photographs as they have a high color count.
 This format uses special compression in order to reduce file size while not affecting the clarity of the image.
-Use PNGs for for screenshots, illustrations and website design images such as icons and buttons.
-It uses lossless compression techniques so quality is higher.
-Avoid using PNGs for photos as it will result in very large file sizes.
+Use PNGs for images such as screenshots, illustrations and website design images like icons and buttons.
+It uses a lossless compression technique to maintain a high quality image.
+Steer clear of using PNGs for photos as it will result in a very large file size.

-The other format that you will see used frequently on the internet is GIF.
-GIFs are better suited for low quality images with just a few colors.
-Today, the GIF format is widely known on the internet as being the file format for animated files.
+The other format that you’ll see used quite a lot is GIF.
+GIFs are well suited for lower quality images with just a few colors.
+The GIF format is widely used on the internet for small, simple animations.

 Size Your Images Correctly Before Uploading

-Before we get to the optimization and no matter what option you choose, make sure you size your images before you upload.
+Before we get to the optimization process, make sure you size your images before you upload.
 With the proliferation of digital cameras and smart phones, photo sizes are pretty huge today.

 You can let WordPress do this as described below or use a application to do it before hand.
 To keep it simple, I resize nearly all images at the largest size the site needs.
 You can do this by measuring the width of your site.
 In the above example, I would resize and the images to 1,400px by 1,050px.
 I have optimized thousands of websites by only resizing the images and resulted in an average reduction in size by 400%.
 This is an important step for optimize images WordPress.